iterative/dvc.org/public/static/docs/api-reference/get_url.md

 [type](/doc/command-reference/remote/add#supported-storage-types) of the
 `remote` used (see the [Parameters](#parameters) section).

-If the target is a directory, the returned URL will point to a file that contains the mapping of files in the directory (as a JSON array), along with their hash values.
-Refer to
-[Structure of cache directory](/doc/user-guide/dvc-files-and-directories#structure-of-cache-directory) and `dvc add` to learn more about how DVC handles data directories.
+If the target is a directory, the returned URL will end in `.dir`.
+Refer to [Structure of cache directory](/doc/user-guide/dvc-files-and-directories#structure-of-cache-directory) and `dvc add` to learn more about how DVC handles data directories.